 Surface Cleaning and Biofilm Removal: The physical interactions of microbubbles with produce surfaces facilitate the removal of contaminants and biofilms.
 Biofilms are complex communities of microorganisms that adhere to surfaces, making them difficult to remove with conventional cleaning methods.
 Microbubbles, due to their small size and high energy, can penetrate biofilms and dislodge these microorganisms, ensuring that the produce is thoroughly cleaned.
 Bui, Nguyen, & Le (2022) have demonstrated the effectiveness of microbubbles in surface cleaning and biofilm removal, highlighting their potential to improve food safety and quality.

-GENERATION OF MICROBUBBLES
+METHOD FOR GENERATION OF MICROBUBBLES

 The generation of microbubble dispersions requires considerable energy to overcome the surface tension forces at the gas–liquid interface, which oppose the growth of the emerging gas phase.
 In food technology, various methods are used to generate microbubbles, typically involving the application of acoustic or hydrodynamic energy.
 These methods include decompression, Venturi generators, ultrasound, and swirl flow.